Nelson blue pounamu

 3. Pounamu Carvings and Their Meaning

-If you're purchasing a carved pounamu piece, it's helpful to understand the symbolism behind different designs.
-Each carving is deeply symbolic and carries meaning.
+When purchasing a carved pounamu piece, understanding the symbolism behind the design is helpful.
 Common motifs include:

-• Hei Tiki: A symbol of fertility and a connection to the divine.
+• Hei Tiki: Symbol of fertility and connection to the divine.

-• Korowai: A cloak that represents protection and safety.
+• Korowai: A cloak representing protection and safety.

-• Koru: A spiral shape symbolizing new beginnings and growth.
+• Koru: Spiral shape symbolizing new beginnings and growth.

-Choosing the right design for your pounamu can be a meaningful way to connect with the culture and heritage of New Zealand.
+Choosing the right design can be a meaningful way to connect with the culture and heritage of New Zealand.

 Should You Buy Pounamu?

 The decision to buy pounamu depends on your personal values and how you wish to engage with its cultural heritage.
-If you decide to purchase pounamu, remember to:
+If you decide to purchase, remember to:

 • Buy from reputable sources that respect Māori traditions.